alexandreprl/webrtc-screen-share/README.md

 This application uses WebRTC (Web Real-Time Communication) to establish a peer-to-peer connection between browsers.

--   The server acts as a signaling server, facilitating the initial connection setup by exchanging SDP (Session Description Protocol) offers and answers, and ICE (Interactive Connectivity Establishment) candidates.
+-   The main acts as a signaling main, facilitating the initial connection setup by exchanging SDP (Session Description Protocol) offers and answers, and ICE (Interactive Connectivity Establishment) candidates.
 -   Once the connection is established, the screen sharing data is streamed directly between the browsers.

 ## Notes